-(d) Liquidity risk
+(v) Liquidity risk

-Liquidity risk is the risk that the Fund will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivery of cash or another financial asset.
+Liquidity risk is the risk that the Fund will encounter difficulty in meeting the obligations associated with its fir ancial liabilities that are settled by delivery of cash or another financial assets.

-The Fund is exposed to daily cash redemptions of units and to repayment of other financial liabilities.
+The Fund is exposed to daily cash redemotions of units and to repayment of other financial liabilities.
 Redemptions of units are permitted weekly.
 The Fund's other financial liabilities have contractual repayment ranging from on demand to six months.
-It therefore invests mostly in assets that are easily convertible into cash.
+It therefore invests mostly in a sets that are easily convertible into cash.

 The liquidity position of the Fund has remained strong as at 30 June 2023.
-Based on the projected business operations, interest income, dividend income and investment transactions.
-The Manager does not expect any liquidity concerns in the foreseeable future.
+Based on the projected business: operations, interest income, dividend income and investment transactions.
+Management does not expect any liquidity concerns in the foreseeable future.